 Expanded Learning Opportunities Program (ELOP)

-What is the Expanded Learning Opportunities Program (ELOP)?
+• What is the Expanded Learning Opportunities Program (ELOP)?

-The Expanded Learning Opportunities Program (ELOP) will begin for IUSD in the 2023-24 school year.
+The Expanded Learning Opportunities Program (ELOP) has begun in IUSD.
 “Expanded learning” means after school, summer, or intersession learning programs that focus on developing the academic, social, emotional, and physical needs and interests of pupils through hands-on, engaging learning experiences.
 This program is intended to support qualified PK-6th grade students with free after school, inner session, and summer programs for a minimum of 9 hours of care each day (which includes the full instructional day).
 To qualify for ELOP, the student must be part of our Unduplicated Count which includes: Free and Reduced Meal Program; Foster Youth/Homeless; English Learners.
+(English Learners must be K-6.
+PK is exempt from the ELPAC per Assembly Bill 2268.)California Education Code Section 46120

-What does it mean for IUSD?
+• What does it mean for IUSD?

-How will it be implemented?
+• How will it be implemented?

 On IUSD’s 180 instructional days, we must provide in-person after school expanded learning opportunities that when added to daily instructional minutes are no less than 9 hours of combined instructional time and expanded learning opportunities per instructional day: